-Though a range of HCs have refrigerant applications, isobutane (R600a) is the HC most frequently found in domestic fridges and freezers, whilst propane (R290) is common in commercial heat pump, air-conditioning, refrigeration, and freezer applications.
+Isobutane (R600a) is the hydrocarbon (HC) most frequently found in domestic fridges and freezers, whilst propane (R290) is common in commercial heat pump, air-conditioning, refrigeration, and freezer applications.

 In addition to their environmental benefits, hydrocarbons are a cost-saving option for heating/cooling and also for freezing.
 A common replacement for fluorocarbons (now lacking green credentials), HCs substitutes are compatible with oils and components found in many existing systems.
 They can be purchased more cheaply and also offer superior energy efficiency, reflected in more-affordable running costs.